The question is not whether you will encounter a sanctioned entity. It is whether you will catch it in time.

 Consequences range from substantial fines to criminal prosecution.
 OFAC's maximum civil penalty is $377,700 per violation, and willful violations carry up to $1 million and 20 years in prison under IEEPA.
 In practice, penalties often run into millions: GVA Capital faced $216 million for investing on behalf of a sanctioned Russian individual, and 3M paid $9.6 million for Iran-related violations routed through subsidiaries.
 Beyond financial penalties, academic research shows stock price losses averaging 9 times the financial penalty imposed (Armour, Mayer & Polo, JFQA), and non-compliance costs 2.71 times more than maintaining a compliance program (Ponemon Institute).

-ScreenVeritAI screens across 10+ major global sanctions regimes simultaneously: US OFAC (SDN and Consolidated Lists), EU Consolidated Financial Sanctions List, UN Security Council Sanctions, UK HM Treasury (OFSI), Australia DFAT Consolidated Sanctions List, Canada OSFI Consolidated, Switzerland SECO Sanctions, South Africa FIC Targeted Financial Sanctions, New Zealand Police Designated Terrorists, and Poland MSWiA National List — plus national, sectoral, and adverse media sources.
+ScreenVeritAI screens across every major sanctions jurisdiction simultaneously.
+These include US OFAC (SDN and Consolidated Lists), the EU Consolidated Financial Sanctions List, UN Security Council Sanctions, UK HM Treasury (OFSI), France, Poland (MSWiA National List), Canada (OSFI Consolidated), Australia (DFAT Consolidated Sanctions List), Switzerland (SECO Sanctions), South Africa (FIC Targeted Financial Sanctions), and New Zealand (Police Designated Terrorists) — alongside further national and sectoral lists.
+The full source register — sanctions, criminal watchlists and PEP — is published on our coverage page.
+Coverage as of June 2026.

 Yes, but only with the right approach.
 Many enforcement cases — including the 3M case ($9.6M for Iran violations routed through Dubai and Swiss subsidiaries) and the German exporter case (5 years prison for car exports to Russia via intermediaries) — involved sanctioned parties hidden behind layers of intermediaries.
 ScreenVeritAI's fuzzy matching and alias resolution catch the spelling variations, transliterations, and name structures that intermediary schemes typically exploit.